sschoener/sschoener.github.io/_posts/2025-01-09-mono-codegen.md

     L0003: ret
 ```

-Debug is already quite a bit worse.
+Debug is already quite a bit more verbose.
 Note that we again seem to be checking for some global flag.
 ```
 Adder.Add(Int32, Int32)
     L0000: push rbp